therealsunx/trvim/README.md

         - = d or x : delete selection
         - = c : cut selection (delete & switch to insert mode)
         - = r {character} : replace selection with following character
-- . bufferize the editor
+- = bufferize the editor
     - = views for buffers
-    - . split {n} views in single screen
+    - = split {n} views in single screen
-    - . keybinds for opening & editing views & buffers inside editor
+    - = keybinds for opening & editing views & buffers inside editor
-        - . :e {filename} opens the file in buffer and shows in current view
+        - = :e {filename} opens the file in buffer and shows in current view
-        - .
-TAB goes to next buffer in the current view
+        - = p and n to switch to previous and next buffers in the list in the current view
-        - .
-CTRL-{h, l} navigates to {left, right} views
+        - = \[ and \] navigates to left and right views
-        - . save and quit buffers and views (yet to think of bindings)
+        - = < and > decreases and increases size of split view

-- . multiline/block comments (i hate it... may not even implement it... just use // on each line instead of /**/ sh*t)
+            - = {n}> will increase width by n units
+            - = > will increase width by a chunk (20 units as of now)